purcell/nix-emacs-ci/README.md

 - Works for Linux and MacOS (but no binary cache for ARM on either yet, sorry)
 - Official release versions from 23.4 onwards are supported (though not necessarily on all platforms)
-- Emacs development and pre-release snapshot builds are also available
+- Emacs development ("HEAD") and pre-release snapshot builds are also provided
 - Binary caching via Cachix is enabled, and working
 - A [Github Action](https://github.com/purcell/setup-emacs) is available for easy integration with your workflows
 - Travis integration is presumably still working but see notes below.